torproject/stem/docs/faq.rst

 -----------------------------------------------------------

 Stem supports python versions 2.6 and above, including the 3.x series.
-You can test all versions of python you presently have installed on your system with `tox <https://testrun.org/tox/>`_.
+You can test all versions of python you currently have installed on your system with `tox <https://testrun.org/tox/>`_.
 If you're using a Debian based system this can be as simple as...